zwilsoncc/docs/pages/docs/other/faq.md

 The storage limit of any plan is shown under the plan on [the pricing page](/pricing).

-## How Do I Allocate More Resources for My Application?
+## How do I allocate more resources for my application?

 At the moment there is no way to change this.
 We do have this on the roadmap though!

 For [enterprise customers](mailto:enterprise@zeit.co?subject=Custom%20Hardware%20Resources), we offer customizations which include more resources for deployments.

-## How Do I Update My Deployment's Files or Code?
+## How do I update my deployment's files or code?

 Deployments are immutable.
 This means they cannot be modified after being created.
-To update your application, you need to deploy the new version using the command `now`, after that you will get a new unique deployment URL similar to `my-app-hjrehxuuih.now.sh`.
+To update your application, you need to deploy the new version using the command `now`.
+After that, you will get a new unique deployment URL similar to `my-app-hjrehxuuih.now.sh`.

-This model enables a few interesting benefits:
+This model offers a few interesting benefits:

 - **Easy rollback**<br />
 You can just move your alias to an older deployment to have immediate rollbacks.
-- **Staging and Production deployments**<br />
+- **Staging and production deployments**<br />
-  A new deployment gives you a unique URL you can use as staging, share it with co-workers or clients and then after it is confirmed it works you can upgrade it to production with a single command, `now alias`.
+  A new deployment gives you a unique URL you can use as staging to share with co-workers or clients.
+After it is confirmed that it works, you can upgrade it to production with a single command: `now alias`.
 - **Zero-Downtime deployment**<br />
   Most services will require you to restart your server (eg. Node.js).
 Thanks to <Now color="#000" />, you get a new deployment.
 You can wait until the deployment is ready to change the alias and avoid any downtime during the deployment process.

-## Can I Run a Database on the Now Platform?
+## Can I run a database on the Now platform?

 Now deployments **must** expose a [single](/docs/deployment-types/node#port-selection) [port](/docs/deployment-types/docker#port-selection) running an HTTP or WebSocket server.
-However, using Docker it is possible to run a database in the same container of the HTTP API consuming it.
+With Docker, however, it is possible to run a database in the same container of the HTTP API consuming it.

 However, due to the stateless nature of our deployments, everything you store will be reset upon the deployment instance getting recycled.
 The data also won't be shared across instances when [scaling](/docs/getting-started/scaling) and will be reset when unfreezing.

 We recommend that you run your database on a database hosting service such as [Cosmos DB](https://azure.microsoft.com/en-gb/services/cosmos-db/), [Redis Labs](https://redislabs.com/), [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), or [Compose](https://www.compose.com/).
 With these services, you will be able to match the regional locations available in Now and scale individually to provide equal service to your database than with your app deployments.

-## Can I Transfer Domains into/out of ZEIT Domains?
+## Can I transfer domains into/out of ZEIT Domains?

 We are working on a domain transfer tool to make this process easier.